bahrus/xtal/AsymmetricCascade.md

 3. As the PRPL pattern suggests, it is desirable to conduct a certain amount of preloading / caching of resources in the background that will be used for secondary views.
 4. On repeated visits, everything should be cached except the highly dynamic and/or sensitive data.
 That data needs to be retrieved fresh every time a view is loaded.
 5. For both first time visits and repeated visits, only those resources required for a particular view should be loaded first.

+## The problem with class inheritance and mixins for progressive enhancement

+Class Hierarchies or Polymer mixins require all the dependdencies to load before the class can be defined and the associated custom element registered.

+What we need instead is to